Xilinx/Vitis-Tutorials/README.md

 Use Vitis-AI to configure Xilinx hardware using the Tensorflow framework.
 Vitis-AI allows the user to quantize, compile, and deploy an inference model in a matter of minutes.

 ### [Acceleration Tutorial](./Hardware_Accelerators)
-Learn how to use the Vitis core development kit to build, analyze, and optimize an accelerated algorithm developed in C/C++.
+Learn how to use the Vitis core development kit to build, analyze, and optimize an accelerated algorithm developed in C++, OpenCL, and even low-level hardware description languages (HDLs) like Verilog and VHDL.

 Learn how to use Vitis HLS, compiler, analyzer, and debugger to identify performance bottlenecks and make modifications to increase algorithm efficiency and performance using an Alveo card.